 In corroborating with its aims and objectives, the research project work was successful in setting up a versatile online learning platform primarily making use of Moodle open source software along with other add-on applications such as BBB.
 The platform could sustain around 45 courses at diploma, under-graduate and post-graduate levels.
 The field trials drew out the capability of the platform for comprehensive and constructive instruction as well as assessment.
 They also provided pointers for making it more robust.
 The research study faced limitations in realising the objectives regarding training of faculty and orientation of students to commence regular implementation of instruction through the platform.
-Further uploading of faculty profile system was also not accomplished.
 These were due to inevitable technical issues, as well as the unexpected advent of the COVID pandemic.
 However, the investigators shall continue with efforts to complete the pending work before the end of academic year 2021-22.
+Further uploading the customised faculty profile system was also not accomplished, but was overcome with adoption of the open source facilities provided by INFLIBNET.